Digital platform (infrastructure): Competition between digital platforms

-Impact on Politics
+Impact on politics

-Digital Platforms have a significant influence on politics, through enabling rapid information sharing which has shaped public discourse and the spread of misinformation.
-Social Media Platforms, in particular such as Facebook, Google and Twitter have become instrumental to political campaigns, allowing Politicians to spread their messages across these platforms.
-These Platforms have used algorithms by analysing user behaviour and preferences to target messages toward influencing individuals.
-This has been seen in Elections such as the 2016 EU referendum where 'Political Bots' on Digital Platforms targeted older age groups with concerns on immigration for the argument that the U.K. should leave the European Union.
-The involvement of Digital Platforms on Political Campaigns has sparked lots of controversy; This has raised concerns on the impact that these Digital Platforms actually have in terms of influencing Politics.
-There has been discussions and laws put in place to regulate the power these Platforms have.
-Laws such as The Digital Services Act have been put in place to regulate and ensure Digital Programmes are abiding by content moderation, privacy, consent an data protection laws.
+Digital platforms have a significant influence on politics, through enabling rapid information sharing which has shaped public discourse and the spread of misinformation.
+Social media platforms, in particular such as Facebook, Google and Twitter have become instrumental to political campaigns, allowing politicians to spread their messages across these platforms.
+These platforms have used algorithms by analysing user behaviour and preferences to target messages toward influencing individuals.
+This has been seen in elections such as the 2016 UK European Union membership referendum where 'political bots' on digital platforms targeted older age groups with concerns on immigration for the argument that the U.K. should leave the European Union.
+The involvement of digital platforms in political campaigns has sparked lots of controversy.
+This has raised concerns on the impact that these digital platforms actually have in terms of influencing politics.
+There has been discussions and laws put in place to regulate the power these platforms have.
+Laws such as the Digital Services Act have been put in place to regulate and ensure digital programmes are abiding by content moderation, privacy, consent and data protection laws.